 It is simply a lie that there have never been any election-year appointments to the Supreme Court.
 In the past, six Supreme Court Justices have filled a vacancy during election years, including currently presiding Justice Anthony Kennedy, who was nominated by Reagan and confirmed by a Democratic-led Senate.

 Let's run a few numbers.
 The last 12 nominees were confirmed in less than 100 days.
-The longest gap between nomination and confirmation of a Supreme Court Justice was 137 days.
+The longest gap between the nomination and confirmation of a Supreme Court Justice was 137 days.
 The average length of time is currently 75 days.
-Obama has over 300 days left in his term in office, and as a duly elected President, he has not only the right but the obligation to nominate a Supreme Court Justice.
+Obama has over 300 days left in his term in office, and as a duly elected President, he has the right and the obligation to nominate a Supreme Court Justice.
 That is his job and his responsibility as a sitting, democratically-elected President.
 In turn, the Senators must also do theirs.

 Politics shouldn't get in the way of government business.
 There must be a fair and timely hearing on President Obama's Supreme Court nominee.
 The Senate must follow the letter of the law and uphold Article II of the United States Constitution.